YuanHgX/YuanHgX/README.md

 - 👋 Hi, I’m @YuanHgX
-- 👀 I’m interested in beginner coding, R, Python, SQL,
+- 👀 I’m interested in beginner coding, R, Python, and Solidity
-- 🌱 I’m currently learning R
+- 🌱 I’m currently learning Solidity
 - 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me: yx2741@columbia.edu